Crimes Act 1961

 You could also call this:

-If you’re married or in a civil union and you commit a crime, the fact that your spouse or partner was there when you did it doesn’t automatically mean you were forced to do it.
+If you are married or in a civil union and you do something wrong, just because your spouse or partner is with you does not mean you were forced to do it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.